mowerther/iop_nns/README.md

 # On the generalization of probabilistic neural networks for hyperspectral remote sensing of absorption properties in optically complex waters

-This repository contains the Python code that was used in our paper, submitted to *Remote Sensing of Environment*.
+This repository contains the Python code used in our paper, submitted to *Remote Sensing of Environment*.
 The following sections describe the repository and codebase in detail.
 Text *written in italics* is work-in-progress.
 The [last section](#reproducing-the-paper) provides a summary containing just the information necessary to reproduce the paper.